Tiruchirappalli Bus Rapid Transit System: Background

-During November 2013, at the two-day conference on "Sustainable Cities Through Transport" at Coimbatore, respective city engineers from Madurai, Tiruchi, Tirupur, Salem and Coimbatore came together discussed about planning and creation of transit systems, pedestrian pathways, cycling tracks, parks, pedestrian zones, etc.,.
-Later in January 2014, the same was presented to K. P. Munusamy, State Minister of Municipal Administration and Rural Development, Law, Courts and Prisons by Corporation officials at a workshop in Chennai. the Corporation Commissioner of Tiruchi City, V. P. Thandapani declared that about 52 km of pedestrian pathways and 11 km of green lines will be constructed in addition to 341 new buses by 2018 at a cost of ₹655 crore.
+During November 2013, at the two-day conference on "Sustainable Cities Through Transport" at Coimbatore, respective city engineers from Madurai, Tiruchi, Tirupur, Salem and Coimbatore discussed the planning and creation of transit systems, pedestrian pathways, cycling tracks, parks, and pedestrian zones.
+In January 2014, the same was presented to K. P. Munusamy, State Minister of Municipal Administration and Rural Development, Law, Courts and Prisons by corporation officials at a workshop in Chennai.
+The Corporation Commissioner of Tiruchi City, V. P. Thandapani, declared that about 52 km of pedestrian pathways and 11 km of green lines would be constructed in addition to 341 new buses by 2018 at a cost of ₹655 crore.

 Modelled on the lines of Ahmedabad BRTS, the plan was developed in association with Institute for Transportation and Development Policy (ITDP) and International Council for Local Environmental Initiatives (ICLEI) is being funded by Ministry of Urban Development would improve the city's road infrastructure and future transport modes, which presently has narrow roads and indiscriminate encroachments coupled with booming vehicle population.